VectorInstitute/implementation-catalog/README.md

 # Implementation Catalog

-> **🚀 New!** This catalog now has a modern web interface built with Next.js.
-Visit the live site at [vectorinstitute.github.io/implementation-catalog](https://vectorinstitute.github.io/implementation-catalog)

 This catalog is a collection of repositories for various Machine Learning techniques and algorithms implemented at Vector Institute.

 ## 🌐 Web Interface